-19.10.2 Insurers should maintain written documentation on their claims handling procedures, which include all steps from the claim being raised to its settlement.
-Such documentation may include expected timeframes for these steps, which might be extended in exceptional cases.
+- 19.10.2 Insurers should maintain written documentation on their claims handling procedures, which include all steps from the claim being raised to its settlement.
+Such documentation may include expected timeframes for these steps, which might be extended in exceptional cases. - 19.10.3 Claimants should be informed about procedures, formalities and common timeframes for claims settlement.

-- 19.10.3 Claimants should be informed about procedures, formalities and common timeframes for claims settlement. - 19.10.4 Claimants should be given information about the status of their claim in a timely and fair manner. - 19.10.5 Claim-determinative factors such as depreciations, discounting or negligence should be illustrated and explained in comprehensive language.
-The same applies where claims are denied in whole or in part. - 19.10.6 Sometimes intermediaries serve as an initial contact for claimants, which may be in the common interest of the policyholder, intermediary and insurer. - 19.10.7 A fair claims assessment process requires appropriate competence, as well as ongoing training, of the staff involved. - 19.10.8 Competence requirements for claims assessment differ depending on the type of insurance policy and generally include technical and legal expertise.
+- 19.10.4 Claimants should be given information about the status of their claim in a timely and fair manner. - 19.10.5 Claim-determinative factors such as depreciations, discounting or negligence should be illustrated and explained in comprehensive language to claimants.
+The same applies where claims are denied in whole or in part. - 19.10.6 Sometimes intermediaries serve as an initial contact for claimants, which may be in the common interest of the policyholder, intermediary and insurer. - 19.10.7 A fair claims assessment process requires avoidance of conflicts of interest, as well as appropriate competence and ongoing training of the staff involved. - 19.10.8 Competence requirements for claims assessment differ depending on the type of insurance policy and generally include technical and legal expertise.